 Xing-Jun, A-Jin and A-Wu were born and raised in Kinmen, spending their days hanging around on the island.
 They find themselves in a love triangle just like the trio in François Truffaut’s Jules and Jim.
-As to their future, A-Wu wants to stay and study the culture and history of Kinmen; A-Jin plans ...(Read more)
+As to their future, A-Wu wants to stay and study the culture and history of Kinmen;...(Read more)

 Xing-Jun, A-Jin and A-Wu were born and raised in Kinmen, spending their days hanging around on the island.
 They find themselves in a love triangle just like the trio in François Truffaut’s Jules and Jim.
 As to their future, A-Wu wants to stay and study the culture and history of Kinmen; A-Jin plans to leave for Taiwan proper to look for adventure; Xing-Jun hasn’t decided to stay or to leave.
 However, they know one day they’ll drift apart just like other youngsters of Kinmen.
 The equilibrium among them faces abrupt change when another suitor for Xing-Jun appears: a boy from Taiwan Island who comes to serve his mandatory military service in Kinmen.
 She falls in love with him, but her elder sister De-Yue is against their love, as she bears a trauma she has kept secret for years….